gaboesquivel/antelope-contracts-list/readme.md

 ## Blockmatic

-Blockmatic is a boutique software development firm specialized in blockchain and cryptocurrency.
+Blockmatic is building robust ecosystem of people and tools for development of decentralized applications (dApps) and fintech solutions.

 [blockmatic.io](https://blockmatic.io)